office-for-students/beta-widget-api/README.md

 `func azure functionapp publish <app-name>`

-These commands should be updated with the correct function app name and the correct resource group name for production.
+**NB** These commands should be updated with the correct function app name and the correct resource group name for production.